What is BOOTP (Bootstrap Protocol)?

 Definition of BOOTP

-BOOTP and DHCP protocols are used to obtain the host’s IP address, along with boot information.
-The operation of both protocols is somewhat different.
-DHCP is an extended version of the BOOTP.
+BOOTP and DHCP are protocols that help obtain a host’s IP address.
+They also provide boot information.
+DHCP is an extended version of BOOTP, with added features.

 Features